Rename Your File

 The second option is to download via the web.
 Use this option to do a straight download through your browser.

 The rest of the options listed will use the latakoo Flight app to download the file.
 Besides downloading the default file (the file type that was uploaded), you will have the option to transcode the file to a different codec and wrapper.
 The latakoo Flight app gives you the ability to change the file to suit your workflow.

 Click the share button to see all of the sharing options.

 The first option is to share via email.
 Type in the recipient’s email address (or multiple separated by commas), add a message if desired, choose their options (allow downloads, require login, allow resharing) and click share.

 The second option is to share via direct link.
 Set your options and click get link.
 Once generated, you can copy and paste the link to share the file with anyone.

 The third option to to make the file embeddable and generate an iframe.

-Click the actions button (three dots) to see all additional action options.
-These options include deleting the file, copying the file to another network, and moving the file to another network.
+File action buttons include copying the file to another network, moving the file to another network and deleting the file.

 You will only see actions you have permission to perform.
 If you do not see the button, you do not have permission to perform any of these actions on that particular file.